Welfare in Canada

 |Territorial tax credits/benefits|

-Total welfare incomes in the Yukon Territory ranged from $17,820 for a single person considered employable to $48,915 for a couple with two children.
+Total welfare incomes in the Yukon ranged from $18,093 for the single person considered employable to $50,489 for the couple with two children.
+All basic social assistance rates increased in November 2018.

 Changes to welfare incomes

-- The welfare incomes of a single person considered employable and a single person with a disability showed distinctive but similar patterns.
-Over the last three decades, welfare income levels were reasonably flat but saw marked increases in 1996 and 2008.
-There were also smaller increases between 2013 and 2014 due to the inclusion of several additional benefits (telephone, transportation, and laundry allowances).
+The welfare income of a single person considered employable and a single person with a disability showed distinctive but similar patterns.
+Over the last three decades, welfare incomes were reasonably flat but saw marked increases in 1996 and 2008.
+There were also smaller increases between 2013 and 2014, due to the inclusion of several additional benefits (telephone, transportation, and laundry allowances).

-- In 2017, welfare incomes for a single person considered employable and a single person with a disability stood at $17,820 and $21,474, respectively.
+In 2018, welfare incomes for the single person considered employable and single person with a disability stood at $18,093 and $21,747, respectively.

-- The welfare income levels of households with children saw marked increases in 1996 and 2008 but were fairly flat in previous years.
+The welfare incomes of households with children saw marked increases in 1996 and 2008, but were relatively flat in previous years.

-- Since 2013, households with children have seen a consistent increase in their welfare income levels.
-Initially this was due to the inclusion of several additional benefits (telephone, transportation, and laundry allowances).
-From 2015, it was the result of changes in federal child benefits.
+Since 2013, households with children have seen a consistent increase in their welfare incomes.
+Between 2013 and 2014, this was due to the inclusion of several additional benefits (telephone, transportation, and laundry allowances).
+In 2015 to 2017, it was largely due to changes to federal child benefits.

-- In 2017, the welfare income of the single parent with one child and the couple with two children was $33,082 and $48,915, respectively, the highest over the 31-year time period.
+In 2018, the welfare income of the single parent with one child and the couple with two children was $34,003 and $50,489, respectively, the highest over the 32 years in the time series.